FACTBOX-Who's who on the new EU executive

 COMMISSIONER, HEALTH & FOOD SAFETY, VYTENIS ANDRIUKAITIS

 Lithuania, centre-left, 63.
 Heart surgeon, born in Siberia to parents deported by Stalin, he was a long-time dissident.
 Cleared of corruption allegations that saw him quit parliament in 2004.
-Told hearing he would not let a U.S. trade deal force EU to accept "chlorine chicken".
+Told hearing he would not let a U.S. trade deal force the EU to accept "chlorine chicken."

 COMMISSIONER, FINANCIAL SERVICES, JONATHAN HILL